neildc14/todo-app-firebase/plan.md

 - create an array that add all the compeleted lists and then compare it to the localstorage to delete all using filters ig uess

 //the item left indicator counts all the active in array

+filter must be equal to current filter so that when the dom rerenders, the currentfilter changes in the background